guiterguy219/jared-gibson-portfolio/src/views/experience/content/experience.md

 The first framework I became experienced with is [Angular](https://angular.io/), but I later began adopting [React](https://react.dev/) because of its popularity and ecosystem.
 I now have considerably more experience with React, and have used it in production for several projects.

-While React has its pain points (i.e. unpredicatble re-renders and messy state management), there's something to be said for its maturity and community support.
+While React has its pain points (i.e. unpredictable re-renders and messy state management), there's something to be said for its maturity and community support.
 Other frameworks offer improvements over React ([Svelte](https://svelte.dev/), [Solid](https://www.solidjs.com/), [Preact](https://preactjs.com/), etc.), but I've found that it's hard to commit to these frameworks when delivering a complex production-grade application.

 A great compromise between plain React and more up-and-coming tools is [React Router 7](https://reactrouter.com/en/main) (formerly [Remix](https://remix.run/)).
 It integrates well with the React ecosystem while providing an improved developer experience and other features like server-side data loaders and actions, server-side rendering (SSR) with hydration, nested routes with parallel data loading, and more.

-([Remix 3](https://appwrite.io/blog/post/remix-3-whats-changing-and-why-it-matters) 👀 is up and coming and may be a good opportunity to break away from the React ecoystem.)
+([Remix 3](https://appwrite.io/blog/post/remix-3-whats-changing-and-why-it-matters) 👀 is up and coming and may be a good opportunity to break away from the React ecosystem.)

 **Side note 📝**: I'm using [Astro](https://astro.build/) for static site generation (including this one!) and it's been awesome.
 I love how it's simple and performant by default, but can integrate more dynamic components like React, Vue, Svelte, etc. if needed.
 It makes for a great playground to experiment with new technologies and ideas.